Post-selection inference for penalized M-estimators via score thinning: Experimental results

 In our final simulation, we consider a more involved setting for which no existing methods are available in the selective inference literature: cluster-correlated data.
-We simulate observations whose mean is linear in the covariates $X_{i, j}$ but which have a cluster-specific intercept, i.e., $Y_{i, j} = X_{i, j} \theta_n^{*} + \nu_i + \varepsilon_{i, j}$ where $\nu_i \sim \Norm(0, 0.5)$, $\varepsilon_{i, j}$ are i.i.d. symmetric Laplace random variables with variance $0.5$, $j = 1, \dots, 10$, and $i = 1, \dots, n/10$.
+We simulate observations whose mean is linear in the covariates $X_{i, j}$ but which have a cluster-specific intercept, i.e., $Y_{i, j} = X_{i, j}^\top \theta_n^{*} + \nu_i + \varepsilon_{i, j}$ where $\nu_i \sim \Norm(0, 0.5)$, $\varepsilon_{i, j}$ are i.i.d. symmetric Laplace random variables with variance $0.5$, $j = 1, \dots, 10$, and $i = 1, \dots, n/10$; at present, no method is available to thin a Laplace random variable into independent components.
 Thus, $n$ observations are grouped into equicorrelated clusters of size ten.
-Algorithm \ref{algo:valid_inf_outcome} is not immediately applicable to this setting since the working model in \cref{eq:exp_family} assumed one-dimensional outcomes rather than cluster-correlated outcomes.
-We therefore apply Algorithm \ref{algo:valid_inf_outcome} with minor modifications: in Step 2 we estimate the marginal variance and equicorrelation parameter, and in Step 5 we use a sandwich variance estimator with an equicorrelated working model. \cref{fig:clustered} shows that the classic approach again fails to achieve the nominal coverage, and thinning attains narrower confidence intervals than sample splitting.
-We note that sample splitting is performed on the cluster level in order for independence to be preserved.
+Algorithm \ref{algo:valid_inf_outcome} is not immediately applicable to this setting since the working model in \cref{eq:exp_family} assumed independent outcomes rather than cluster-correlated outcomes.
+We therefore apply Algorithm \ref{algo:valid_inf_outcome} with minor modifications: in Step 2 we estimate the marginal variance and equicorrelation parameter, and in Step 5 we use a sandwich variance estimator with an equicorrelated working model. \cref{fig:clustered} shows that the classical approach (which reuses the data for selection and inference) again fails to achieve the nominal coverage, while score thinning attains narrower confidence intervals than sample splitting.
+We note that sample splitting is performed on the cluster level in order for the independence of the selection and inference steps to be preserved.
 We do not compare to a randomized conditional approach as no existing proposal can accommodate this setting.